mrdavemorgan/lepgallery/readme.txt

 == Changelog ==
 = 1.7.4 =
+* Fixed the search always redirecting to my own site.
+Oops!
+Sorry folks.
+Not the best way to drive traffic to me. =)
+* Searches are no longer case sensitive.
+= 1.7.4 =
-* Changed default thumbnail columns and size to match default WP theme
+*Changed default thumbnail columns and size to match default WP theme
 * Extended configuration page fields to display longer paths clearly = 1.7.3 =
 * Removed spaces from URL displayed on configuration page